901 Prior Art [R-08.2012]

 The data to be referenced by INID codes (81) to (88) should be indicated by using the two-letter code according to WIPO Standard ST.3.

 Until October 1, 1995, the U.S. Patent and Trademark Office (Office) received copies of the published specifications of patents and patent applications from nearly all the countries which issue them in printed form.
-The Office now receives * > most < foreign patents ** in the form of CD-ROM disks and other electronic media.
-The foreign patents so obtained are available to examiners from the USPTO’s automated search tools such as the Examiner’s Automated Search Tool (EAST), the Web-based Examiner Search Tool (WEST) and the Foreign Patent Access System (FPAS), and from the ** > Foreign Patent and Scientific Literature Branch < of the Scientific and Technical Information Center (STIC).
-The U.S. has agreements with these countries to exchange patent documentation.
+The Office now receives most foreign patents in the form of CD-ROM and other electronic media.
+The foreign patents so obtained are available to examiners from the USPTO’s automated search tools such as the Examiner’s Automated Search Tool (EAST), the Web-based Examiner's Search Tool (WEST), the Foreign Patent Access System (FPAS), and from the Foreign Patents Service Center in STIC.

 Until October 1995, it was the practice in the Office to classify and place only a single patent family member for each invention in the examiner search files.
 In addition, all non-English language patent documents placed in the examiner files were accompanied, to the extent possible, by an English language abstract.
-For countries where the specification is printed twice, once during the application stage and again after the patent has been granted, only the first printing was > , < in general > , < placed in the search files, since the second printing ordinarily does not vary from the first as to disclosure.
+For countries where the specification is printed twice, once during the application stage and again after the patent has been granted, only the first printing was, in general, placed in the search files, since the second printing ordinarily does not vary from the first as to disclosure.
+The Derwent World Patents index is available on the EAST and WEST systems and provides patent family information and Derwent titles and abstracts in English of foreign patent documents.

 Copies of various specifications not included in the search files, whether non-English-language patent documents or documents not printed or available for exchange, may come to the examiner’s attention.
 For example, they may be cited in a motion to dissolve an interference, be cited by applicants, or turn up in an online search.
 Upon request, STIC will obtain a copy from its extensive collection, or if necessary, from the patent office of the particular country.
 In the case of unprinted patent documents, STIC will request that the date of granting and the date the specification was made available to the public be indicated on the copies provided by the country of origin.

-Examiners may consult the translators in the Translations Branch of the Scientific and Technical Information Center (STIC) for oral assistance in translating foreign patents or literature that are possible references for an application being examined.
-Examiners may also request written translations of pertinent portions of references being considered for citation or already cited in applications.
+Examiners may consult the translators in the Translations Service Center of the Scientific and Technical Information Center (STIC) for oral assistance in translating foreign patents or literature that are possible references for an application being examined.
+Examiners may also request human (written) translations of pertinent portions of references being considered for citation or already cited in applications.
 See MPEP § 901.06(a), STIC Services - Translations, and MPEP § 903.03, Availability of Foreign Patents.

 Equivalent versions of foreign specifications, that is, members of the same patent family, are often available in English or other languages known to the examiner.
-In addition, copies of previously translated documents are stored in the Translations Branch.
-Before any translation request is processed, the staff of the Translations Branch checks for equivalents or previous translations.
-The staff of STIC’s Foreign Patent and Scientific Literature Branch or the Translations Branch can assist examiners in locating equivalents or abstracts.
+In addition, copies of previously translated documents are stored in the Translations Service Center.
+Before any translation request is processed, the staff of the Translations Service Center checks for equivalents or previous translations.
+The staff of STIC’s Foreign Patent and Scientific Literature Service Center or the Translations Service Center can assist examiners in locating equivalents or abstracts.
 See MPEP § 901.06(a), STIC Services - Foreign Patent Services.

 35 U.S.C.
 7 Library.